AbuSumayyah247/instagram_abd-baasit/README.md

 # instagram_abd-baasit

 My name is Abd-Baasit Adejumobi.
-I am on Software Engeering track at Stutern.
+I am on Software Engineering track at Stutern.